 Non-MCU covered Unpaid Placements

 Not all unpaid placements meet criteria for insurance coverage by Ministry of Colleges and Universities (MCU).
-Below are some examples of unpaid placements/internships which do NOT meet the MCU's criteria for unpaid learners.
+Below are unpaid placements/internships which are not covered by MCU insurance.

 - Courses or programs that are not MCU-funded

 - Practicums for which there is no evaluation component